watermint/toolbox/doc/generated/group-batch-delete.md

 |--------|-------------|---------|
 | name   | Group name  | Sales   |

 The first line is a header line.
-The program will accept file without the header.
+The program will accept a file without the header.
 ```
 name
 Sales